 (b) Incentive Stock Options.
 An Option that the Board intends to be an "incentive stock option" as defined in Section 422 of the Code (an "Incentive Stock Option") shall only be granted to employees of Ocular Therapeutix, Inc., any of Ocular Therapeutix, Inc.'s present or future parent or subsidiary corporations as defined in Sections 424(e) or (f) of the Code, and any other entities the employees of which are eligible to receive Incentive Stock Options under the Code, and shall be subject to and shall be construed consistently with the requirements of Section 422 of the Code.
 An Option that is not intended to be an Incentive Stock Option shall be designated a "Nonstatutory Stock Option."
-The Company shall have no liability to a Participant, or any other person, if an Option (or any part thereof) that is intended to be an Incentive Stock Option to a Nonstatutory Stock Option.
+The Company shall have no liability to a Participant, or any other person, if an Option (or any part thereof) that is intended to be an Incentive Stock Option or if the Company converts an Incentive Stock Option to a Nonstatutory Stock Option.